jangxx/node-ViGEmClient/README.md

 **setValue**(value)
 Set the value of this axis (between `minValue` and `maxValue`).
 The POV switch is also represented as an axis and it also takes continuous values, but since POV switches are digital, the values are cut-off at 0.5, so `>`0.5 means pressed and `<=` 0.5 means not pressed.

+# Events

+Both `X360Controller` and `DS4Controller` register a "notification callback" with the bus driver, which is called every time a controller is supposed to vibrate or if the LEDs on the controller change.
+For the sake of convenience, the data contained in the notification is split up and emitted as regular node events.

+Event "**large motor**"
+Emitted by: `X360Controller`, `DS4Controller`
+Emitted every time the intensity of the large vibration motor changes.
+The emitted values range from 0 to 255.

+Event "**small motor**"
+Emitted by: `X360Controller`, `DS4Controller`
+Emitted every time the intensity of the small vibration motor changes.
+The emitted values range from 0 to 255.

+Event "**vibration**"
+Emitted by: `X360Controller`, `DS4Controller`
+Emitted every time the intensity of the large or the small vibration motor changes.
+The emitted values are objects of the form `{ large, small }`, containing the values of both motors.

+Event "**notification**"
+Emitted by: `X360Controller`, `DS4Controller`
+Emitted every time the notification callback is called.
+The emmitted values are objects of the form `{ LargeMotor, SmallMotor, LedNumber }` for `X360Controller` and `{ LargeMotor, SmallMotor, LightbarColor: { Red, Green, Blue } }` for `DS4Controller`.

+Event "**led change**"
+Emitted by: `X360Controller`
+Emitted every time the LEDs around the guide button change.
+The emitted values range from 0 to 3.

+Event "**color change**"
+Emitted by: `DS4Controller`
+Emitted every time the color of the lightbar changes.
+The emitted values are objects of the form `{ Red, Green, Blue }`, with each components value ranging from 0 to 255.